 A non response analysis of the Swedish Meadow Survey has been conducted with help of economic register data and some of the data from CIS and ICT.
 Differences between the responding and non responding firms are obtained by calculating the means of the different variables.
 For 1 197 firms register data were available, divided into firms that responded and firms that did not respond the Swedish Meadow Survey.
-The result shows no significant difference between the responding and non responding firms, see parallel paper.42
+The result shows no significant difference between the responding and non responding firms, see chapter 2 Quality of data in the Swedish Meadow Survey by Lana Omanovic and Martina Aksberg.

-40 According to the staff at Statistics Sweden, the Department for Economic Statistics (Investments, R&D, ICT).
+&lt;sup>22 According to the staff at Statistics Sweden, the Department for Economic Statistics (Investments, R&D, ICT).

-41 It contains the industries: Paper (Nace 17), Petroleum (Nace 19), Chemical products (Nace 20), Mineral products (Nace 23), Basic metals (Nace 34).
+&lt;sup>23 It contains the industries: Paper (Nace 17), Petroleum (Nace 19), Chemical products (Nace 20), Mineral products (Nace 23), Basic metals (Nace 34).